limrpoty/limrpoty/README.md

 ### [ potylimr ]

-> Student • Coder • AI Researcher • Music Lover • Polyglot-in-Training • RPG • Writer
+> Student • Coder • AI Researcher • Music Lover • Polyglot-in-training • Writer

 I'm a **Computer Science** student at **UFPel**, turning caffeine and delusions into actual (not always functional) code.
-I like to solve problems and exploring new ideas, be it coding a new application or writing a new story.
+I like exploring new ideas, be it coding a new application or writing a new story.

 <p align="center">
   <a href="https://www.linkedin.com/in/marcos-lima-alves" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"></a>